Meet the Team

 In conjunction with the section of Molecular and Human Genetics, cardiology evaluation, treatment and follow up services have been available and continue to be available to patients with genetic disorders since 2004.

-Those who would like to participate should be willing to have their blood drawn (preferred) or give spit sample.
+Those who would like to participate will need to have their blood drawn (at a hospital convenient to you and at no cost).
 Additionally, they should be willing to discuss how many relatives they have, their ages and if any of them have heart problems.
-Lastly, mothers of children with heart defects should also be willing to complete a phone interview about their pregnancy.

 It will not cost you anything to be in this study.
-For your time and effort, your family will receive a gift card.
+The study will pay for your blood draw.
+You will not be compensated for participating in this study.

 More detailed information about the study is available in the study consent form.
-If you have questions, would like more information or would like to be part of this study, please contact:
+If you have questions, would like more information or would like to be part of this study, please submit your contact information below and a study staff member will contact you.